enigma424242/Other-World/README.md

 *In the early stages of developement.*

+A texted-based Role Playing Game.
-A texted based RPG where the player creates their own character and begins a mysterious journey into another world.
+The player creates a character, then begins a journey into another world.